darenliang/mal-api/README.md

 Here is an unofficial MyAnimeList API in response to the MyAnimeList's API shutdown.

-Hold on, this API is in early stages and is unstable.

 Currently, the API does not feature any kind of rate limiting.
 Use the API in moderation and rate limit your queries (0.5 seconds is sufficient to my knowledge).
 This API uses cached webpage data to increase efficiency and save bandwidth.
 If you want to refresh your data, you must create a new object (a refresh option will most likely come in the future; no plans for dynamically updating info).

 ## Notice